BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 * *coordinates_lat* & *coordinates_long* correspond the latitude and longitude
   of the location name

-## Settings file

-The settings file contains parameters (in YAML format) to configure the execution of the PiGx SARS-CoV-2 pipeline.
-It specifies:

-**Locations**:

-* *output-dir*, the location of the outputs for the pipeline
-* *input-dir*, the location of the input files, the files therin should match the file suffix given under control/start.
-* *reference-fasta*, the `fasta` file with the reference genome (must be prepared by the user)
-* *amplicons-bed*, the amplicons `bed` file for coronavirus (must be prepared by the user)
-* *kraken-db-dir*, the location of the kraken database (must be prepared by the user)
-* *krona-db-dir*, the location of the krona database (must be prepared by the user)
-* *vep-db-dir*, the location of `sars_cov_2` database for VEP (must be prepared by the user)

 ## Mutation sheet

 The mutation sheet should contain one column of siganture mutations in